jfrog/log-analytics-splunk/README.md

 ````

 ### Docker
+`Note!
+These steps were not tested to work out of the box on MAC`
 In order to run fluentd as a docker image to send the logs, violations and metrics data to splunk, the following commands needs to be executed on the host that runs the docker.

 1. Check the docker installation is functional, execute command 'docker version' and 'docker ps'.